Markus Kupferblum

 kupferblum@mdw.ac.at

-Markus Kupferblum, RegisseurWas born in Vienna in 1964 and received his education at the University of Music and Performing Arts there (acting) and at the University of Vienna (philosophy, sociology and law).
-He received further training at the clown school École Philippe Gaulier/Monika Pagneux (Jacques Lecoq) in Paris, at New York University (film) and at the STSI School Bali (mask acting).
-He worked as assistant to Antoine Vitez, Achim Freyer and Verena Weiss at the Vienna State Opera, Teatro La Fenice in Venice and Opèra de la Bastille in Paris.
+Markus Kupferblum was born in Vienna in 1964 and studied at the University of Music and Performing Arts (acting) and the University of Vienna (philosophy, sociology and law).
+He received further training in Paris at the clown school École Philippe Gaulier / Monika Pagneux (Jacques Lecoq), at New York University (film) and at the STSI School Bali (mask theatre).
+He worked as an assistant to Antoine Vitez, Achim Freyer and Verena Weiss at the Vienna State Opera, the Teatro La Fenice in Venice and the Opèra de la Bastille in Paris.

-Markus Kupferblum has taught at the Université de la Sorbonne (Paris), the Hebrew University and the Jerusalem Film School (Jerusalem), the University of London (England), South Eastern Louisiana University (USA), University of Michigan (USA), the Bavarian Theatre Academy August Everding, the University of Vienna as well as in master classes in Vienna, Linz, Lithuania, Korea and Canada.
-Since 2007 he has held a teaching position for directing and physical role design at the Max Reinhardt Seminar, Vienna and teaches at the Bavarian Theatre Academy August Everding, the State University in Stuttgart and in Frankfurt/Main.
+Markus Kupferblum teaches at the Université de la Sorbonne (Paris), the Hebrew University and the Jerusalem Film School (Jerusalem), the University of London (England), South Eastern Louisiana University (USA), the University of Michigan (USA), Harvard University (USA), Yale University (USA) and Columbia University (USA), the Bavarian Theatre Academy August Everding, the University of Vienna, and in master classes in Vienna, Linz, Lithuania, Korea and Canada.
+From 2007 to 2011, he held a teaching position for directing and physical role design at the Max Reinhardt Seminar in Vienna.
+He teaches at the Bavarian Theatre Academy August Everding, the State University in Stuttgart and in Frankfurt am Main.
+He has been teaching students musical drama performance at the Department of Voice and Musical Theatre since 2016.